sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 <br />

-### Q. Design a function which can recieve variable number of arguments in parameters and print them
+### Q. Design a function which can receive a variable number of arguments in parameters and print them

 ```js
 function varArgsFunc(...params) {